 Functionality for editing raster data is not available for ArcGIS Pro yet, please contact us if you are interested.

-Use the Contact Form to request new features like support for: ArcGIS Pro, SDE / RDBMS Geodatabase Raster or specific renderers.
+Use the Contact Form to request new features like support for: ArcGIS Pro, other raster formats or specific renderers.
 Suggest modifications to existing tools or request availability for other platforms or versions.

 Please contact us if you have any other questions about the ARIS Grid & Raster Editor.